Language Triggers Hijack Language Circuits: A Mechanistic Analysis of Backdoor Behaviors in Large Language Models: Methodology

-Inputs with the context in the target language are used as clean input, while english context input are used as corrupted inputs.

-In both cases, we apply activation patching to attention head outputs.
-Rather than patching with the clean activation from the same example, we patch with the \emph{mean clean activation} of each head, computed across all clean inputs of the corresponding condition (i.e., all real-trigger examples for trigger heads, or all non-English context examples for natural language heads).
+\fi Inputs with the context in the target language are used as clean input, while English context inputs are used as corrupted inputs.
+In both cases, we apply activation patching individually to attention head outputs with the mean clean activation of each head, computed across all clean inputs of the corresponding condition (i.e., real-trigger examples or non-English context examples).
 This isolates heads that consistently encode language-related information across samples, rather than example-specific content.

 We ranked attention heads by their patching effect $\Delta_l$.
 Let $H_{\text{1}}$ and $H_{\text{2}}$ denote the sets of top-$k$ heads in two different setups.
 We set $k=10$ empirically as at most 10 heads stand out in our experiments (see Appendix \ref{app:trigger_activation_patching} \& \ref{app:lang_activation_patching}).
 We quantify their overlap using the Jaccard index.
 We compare this overlap to expected values and p-values obtained from a uniform baseline, see \citet{elhelo2025inferring} which report near uniform head specialization.
 Across models, expected Jaccard index values for $k=10$ are inferior to 0.01 and p-values for an overlap of 5 over 10 heads ($\approx$0.33 Jaccard index) are very significant ($<10^{-6}$, cf. Appendix~\ref{app:jaccard_index_overlap_expected_values}).

-\paragraph{Localizing Trigger Formation.} Additionally, we performed layer-wise activation patching \explabel{exp:layer_patching} over the trigger length with real versus fake triggers to identify where in the model trigger information consolidates.
-Unlike the head-level experiments, this uses per-sample patching to trace information flow across layers and token positions to observe if a trigger representation can be detected before specialized heads.
+\paragraph{Localizing Trigger Formation.} Additionally, we performed layer-wise activation patching over the trigger length with real versus fake triggers to identify where in the model trigger information consolidates.
+Unlike the head-level experiments, we use per-sample patching to trace information flow across layers and token positions to observe if a trigger representation can be detected before specialized heads.